goriller/GomultiGenerator/README.md

 # install

-Download the `GoBuilderGeneratorPlugin-1.0.jar` file to the local
+Download the `GoMuiltGenerator.jar` file to the local

 * In the Settings/Preferences dialog ⌘,, select Plugins.
 * On the Plugins page, click The Settings button and then click Install Plugin from Disk.